MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Projects/Interactive_Image_Project.md

 **TASK:** Use CMU Graphics to code a personalized interactive image that represents you!

 ## To be submitted:
-Upload the following items to a new folder in your GitHub AP CSP Portfolio titled, `Emoji_Project`:<br><br>
+Upload the following items to a new folder in your GitHub AP CSP Portfolio titled, `Interactive_Image_Project`:<br><br>
-* An initial description or sketch of your emoji.
+* An initial description or well-labeled sketch of your emoji (Your sketch should include notes to highlight which elements are interactive).
-* The code required to produce your emoji (including appropriate comments and a robust, well-documented version history).
+* The code required to produce your interactive image (including appropriate comments and a robust, well-documented version history).
-* An image of your emoji (including a robust, well-documented version history).
+* An 60 second video of your interactive image (including a robust, well-documented version history).
 * A written reflection

 ## Requirements:

-* Your emoji must represent you.
-It is up to you to determine how your emoji represents you.
+* Your interactive image must represent you.
+It is up to you to determine how your interactive image represents you.
 Be Creative!

-* Your emoji must include **all** of the following shapes:
+* Your interactive image must include **all** of the following features:
     * Rectangle
     * Circle
     * Oval